top of page

 9. Journaling: Your Safe Space for Self-Reflection

 Writing down one's thoughts may be among the simplest and most therapeutic behaviors that promote mental well-being.
-Journaling lets you process emotions, track patterns, and put things into perspective.
+Journaling lets you process emotions, track patterns, and gain perspective.

 You don't need to be a writer; this is for you, not your audience.
-Write free, un-judgmentally.
+Write freely and without judgment.
 Start by using prompts like:

 • "What's weighing on my heart today?"